Timber cottage, meters from pristine lake, minutes from untouched beaches & Nat. Parks. Pets allowed

 Just 3 hrs from Sydney or Canberra, Swanlake Cottage is positioned on a big bush block, right across from the crystal clear waters and sandy beaches of Swan Lake.
 The quiet village of Swanhaven lies about 3 km from Sussex Inlet and is surrounded by Nat.
 Parks.

-The lovingly renovated, timber-clad rustic cottage has a large private garden, frequented by a multitude of birds and other animals.
+The timber-clad rustic cottage has a large private garden, frequented by a multitude of birds and other animals.
 Three bedrooms sleep up to 8 people.
 It has flyscreens on all windows and doors and stays cool without carbon emissions under the tree cover.
+There is no air conditioning.

 It has a fully-equipped kitchen, integrated into a dining area with a dishwasher, gourmet gas stove, oven, microwave, fridge second fridge in laundry, toaster, kettle, bread maker and all the kitchen equipment you might need, including a store of basic cooking ingredients, such as spices, tea, coffee, oil and vinegar etc. in case you forgot to bring some crucial item.